-Below are several examples demonstrating how to set the syn_useioff attribute on:
+Several examples follow demonstrating how to set the syn_useioff attribute on:

 - top-level ports

 - I/O pin instances

 - boundary wires

 - DFF instances

 also demonstrated is whether to use either Verilog, VHDL, or a PDC constraint.
 For more information about the use of attributes in Synplify see the section "Forward Annotation of RTL Attributes to Netlist" in the Synthesis Optimization Recommendations chapter of the Synthesis User Guide (UG018).